kiorpesc/mavproxy_px4/README.md

     px4_rtl      -> sends return to launch command (untested) px4_land     -> tells PX4 to land in AUTO mode (untested)

-More functions will be available in later versions.

-MAVProxy will not display the flight modes correctly, because the PX4 is using custom modes.
+MAVProxy may not display the flight modes correctly, because the PX4 is using custom modes.